Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Theory

 over the posterior, $\mathcal{P}(\theta)$,

-and is a measure of how much information the data provides us about the parameter space.
-It is approximately equal to the log of the ratio of the prior volume,$V_\pi$, and the posterior volume, $V_\mathcal{P}$. $\mathcal{D}$ a strong function of the prior, and inherits the property of being additive for independent parameters from the Shannon Information.
-Calculation of the KL divergence requires the posterior distribution to be appropriately normalised and consequently the quantity is not attainable with common MCMC sampling techniques and more computationally intensive algorithms such as nested sampling have to be implemented to attain the Bayesian evidence.
+and is a measure of how much information in bits the data provides us about the astrophysical or cosmological part of the parameter space.
+It is approximately equal to the log of the ratio of the prior volume,$V_\pi$, and the posterior volume, $V_\mathcal{P}$. $\mathcal{D}$ is a strong function of the prior, and inherits the property of being additive for independent parameters from the Shannon Information.
+Calculation of the KL divergence requires the posterior distribution to be appropriately normalized, which requires knowledge of the Bayesian evidence, and consequently the quantity is not attainable with common MCMC sampling techniques which generate samples on the non-normalised posterior through the relationship

-A higher KL divergence indicates a larger information gain when moving from the prior to the posterior.
-This information gain is not always visible in the traditionally used corner plots showing 1D and 2D marginal posteriors, and consequently the KL divergence is a useful measure of the constraining power of the data~\cite{Handley_dimensionality_2019}.

-The KL divergence can be shown to be invariant under a change of variables, meaning that its value in complex hard to learn spaces can be calculated in simpler transformed spaces (see \cref{sec:density_estimators}).